top of page

 Day 3: Use the time to chat with a friend instead of going to the café.

 Try to determine the cue for the behaviour and the reward.
-If it's social, go to the café to chat, but buy a healthier food to munch on whilst chatting to the friends.
+If the cue is social, go to the café to chat, but buy a healthier food to munch on whilst chatting to the friends.
 Or ask the friends to go on a walk.

 Time how long the café visit usually takes, and set an alarm for when it is finished.
 Then write down how you're feeling when the alarm goes off.
 Are you still hungry?